 On the first day of attendance at California Electrology Academy, the student will need to attend an orientation.
 During the orientation, CEA will go over school Rules and Regulations, hand out student kits, explains time cards, and other key aspects of your hands-on training.
-Orientations are offered two (2) times per month; on the first (1st) Tuesday of the month and the third (3rd) Saturday of the month.
-Contact CEA for exact dates.
-On orientation day students taking the advanced program will need to take an entry practical evaluation to evaluate the students starting point, strenghts and weaknesses.
+Contact CEA for exact orientation dates.
+On orientation day students taking the advanced program will need to take an entry practical evaluation to evaluate the students starting point, strengths and weaknesses.